Siege of Inabayama Castle: Background

-In 1549 young Oda Nobunaga (1534–1582), who would later become a major daimyō of Owari Province, Japan and would initiate the unification of 16th century Japan, was married to Nōhime, the daughter of Saitō Dōsan, leader of the rival Saitō clan of neighboring Mino Province.
+In 1549, young Oda Nobunaga (1534–1582), who later became a major daimyō of Owari Province, Japan and would initiate the unification of 16th century Japan, was married to Nōhime, the daughter of Saitō Dōsan, leader of the rival Saitō clan of neighboring Mino Province.
 Nobunaga was the second son of Oda Nobuhide, head of the Oda clan, who was at that time fending off opponents on the northern and eastern borders of Owari Province, matters that were complicated by internal dissent.
 Saitō Dōsan, lord of Mino, was a strong and ruthless leader, but internal strife had begun to split the Saitō into factions.
 Both clans needed some respite to deal with more pressing problems and thus the political marriage of Nobunaga and Nōhime brought an end to the clans' rivalry and their border skirmishes.

 In 1555 Saitō Yoshitatsu, eldest son of Dōsan, came to believe his inheritance would be taken away and murdered his two younger brothers.
 The following year he rallied troops loyal to him and openly rebelled against his father.
 Dōsan indeed changed his will and named his son-in-law, Oda Nobunaga, his legal heir.
 Shortly thereafter Dōsan was killed by one of Yoshitatsu's retainers at the Battle of Nagaragawa.
 At the time Nobunaga was not in a position to help his father-in-law and the Saitō civil war soon ended before any active intervention could be mounted.
 In 1561 Yoshitatsu died of leprosy and his son, Saitō Tatsuoki, succeeded to the leadership of the clan.
 At the time Tatsuoki was young but, as he attained adulthood, he was eventually considered incapable of effective leadership by his peers and retainers, viewed with contempt by his subordinates, and even despised by the local peasantry.
-After the Oda and Matsudaira clans allied and then defeated the Imagawa clan at the 1560 Battle of Okehazama, Nobunaga was in a more secure position to focus on their northern neighbor, the Saitō clan.
+After the Oda defeated the Imagawa clan at the 1560 Battle of Okehazama, then allied with the Matsudaira clan soon after, Nobunaga was in a more secure position to focus on their northern neighbor, the Saitō clan.
 Nobunaga's plans for an invasion of Mino were ostensibly motivated by revenge for the death of his father-in-law, Saitō Dōsan, but Yoshitatsu died before Nobunaga could attack.
 As a result, Nobunaga reasoned that Yoshitatsu's heir, Tatsuoki, likewise benefited from Dōsan's demise, and thus continued with his plans for invasion, using revenge as a pretext.